CodeCary80/http5114/README.md

 This course teaches you about academic integrity, GitHub, Markdown, deployment, Stack Overflow, personal websites, media accessibility, project pitching, stand-up meetings, mockups, Docker, and creating a final project and portfolio.

-This is a link to the class[http1554](https://humber.ca/transferoptions/course-outlines/outline.html?code=HTTP%205114&view=1&year=2024)
+This is a link to the class : [http5114](https://humber.ca/transferoptions/course-outlines/outline.html?code=HTTP%205114&view=1&year=2024)

 ## Code Sample